chrisbayne/duck-study/README.md

 and the amount of hours I spent working on the project.

 ## Learning objectives
-- To design a Single page application using useState functionality to add, view, edit, and delete ficitonal data sets.
+- To design a Single page application to add, view, edit, and delete ficitonal data sets.

 ## Milestones
 ### Milestone 1